-- Whole Grain Cereal – As you’ll notice, I always stock a whole grain gluten-free cereal (Buckwheat & Hemp Erewhon Cereal is my latest kick).
+- Whole Grain Cereal – As you’ll notice, I always stock a whole grain gluten-free cereal.
 It is versatile for grinding to make an easy coating, no other flours required!

 - Corn Flakes or Crispy Rice Cereal – Another great one for coatings, but can also be ground for using as some of the flour in recipes like muffins.

 Some flours and starches are simply too hard to tackle or require extra processing that isn’t easy to do at home.